Introduction to the Andalucía Property Market

 Andalucía’s Hotspot – That would be Málaga

 Andalucía, Spain’s largest autonomous region, is a good example of the uneven nature of the property market.
 About 20% of all property transactions in Spain take place in Andalucía.
-However, Andalucía has eight provinces and 29% of transactions occur in just one province, Málaga.
-Moreover, Málaga city itself plus Marbella account for 37.5% of the total market in the province.
-Include Estepona and the figure rises to 44%.
-So, roughly one third of Andalucían purchases occur in just one province while nearly half of purchases in that province occur in just three places.
+However, Andalucía has eight provinces and more than 33% of transactions occur in just one province, Málaga.
+Moreover, Málaga city itself plus Marbella account for one third of the total market in the province.
+Include Estepona and Mijas and the figure rises to 45%.
+So, one third of Andalucían purchases occur in just one province while half of purchases in that province occur in relatively small area.
 It’s obvious there’s not much going on elsewhere.

-For example, in Jaén province there were just 164 foreign buyers in 2018, 3% of the overall market while Córdoba province the total was even lower.
-Just 163 international buyers, 2.31% of the overall market.
-In contrast, in 2018 10,790 overseas purchasers bought in Málaga province, representing 35% market share and way ahead of the national foreign buyer average of 18.7%.
+For example, in Jaén province there were just 123 foreign buyers between January and October 2018, 3% of the overall market.
+In the province of Córdoba, the total was even lower with only 113 buyers from overseas, 2.1% of the market.
+In the same period 8,103 overseas purchasers bought in Málaga province, representing 33% market share and way ahead of the national foreign buyer average of 18.7%.

 The Sunday Times highlighted Málaga as a great weekend destination.
 There are frontline beach apartments with amazing panoramic views of sea and the city from the €1m level.
 Many houses and townhouses are within walking distance of the city centre and the beach.
 It’s a city with great beaches, great food, culture and history and more overseas buyers are taking a serious look.